Provisional & Non-Provisional Patent Application Filing Services

 - Continuation, Continuation in Part, Divisional, & Substitute Applications.

-- Contact us to start the steps to patent for your invention or idea.
+- Contact us to start the steps to patenting your invention or idea in a utility patent application.
+Read about patenting costs.

 What is New Matter?